How will I know when my periods are going to start?

 No, it can’t.
 When you insert a tampon, it stays in your vagina.
 All tampons come with a string at one end that stays outside your body.
 You can remove the tampon at any time using this string.

 What if I forget to remove my tampon?

 If you forget to remove your tampon, it can turn sideways or become compressed at the top of your vagina.
 This can make it difficult for you to pull it out.
-If you think you’ve left a tampon in and you can’t get it out, go to your GP or nearest sexual health clinic.
-They can remove it for you.
+If you think you've left a tampon in and you can't get it out, you should go to your GP or nearest sexual health clinic as they will be able to remove it for you.

-If you have any worries or questions, you can make an appointment to speak with the School Nurse or see your GP.
+If you have any worries or questions, come and see the School Nurse or see your GP.